ACReeser/councilore-hybrid/rules.md

 1. Start a new game by selecting a town name, coat of arms, and victory conditions.
 2. Each player starts with 5 Influence and 5 Gold.
 3. Deal 5 cards to each player.
 4. Elect the first Chairman by voting for which player has the fanciest outfit.
-In case of tie, see _Alternate Boring Chairman Election Rules_
+In case of tie, use _Alternate Boring Chairman Election Rules_ as a tiebreaker.
     *   **Alternate Boring Chairman Election Rules**: The oldest player is Chairman.
 5. If there are new players, review the **Schemes and Motives** rules and **Victory Conditions**.
 6. Begin the game by viewing the first Daily Decision.